garatc/BitUnlocker/README.md

 #### Option A: USB boot (recommended)

-Format a USB stick as **FAT32** and copy the contents of the `USB/` directory to its root.
+Format a USB stick as **FAT32** and copy the contents of the `USB/` directory to its root (only its content, there should not be a "USB" folder).
 The USB stick should look like this:

 ```
 USB stick root/